Botanical Name: Dracaena fragrans 'Massangeana'

 Prune corn plant back if it grows too tall.
 If you want, you can propagate the stem tip cuttings for more plants.

 Repot in spring only when the plant's roots have filled the container.
 It is slow-growing and likely won't need repotted more than every 3 years.
-Corn plant prefers to be slightly root-bound, so keep it in a smallish container -- a heavy container will prevent it from toppling because this plant can get top-heavy.
+This plant prefers to be slightly root-bound, so keep it in a smallish container -- a heavy container will prevent it from toppling because this plant can get top-heavy.

 Good indoor corn plant care will allow you to enjoy your plant for many years -- it's a long-lived house plant.